DavidBoja/greedy-grid-search/README.md

 <br>

 ⚠️⚠️⚠️ An improved version of the basline has been introduced [here](https://github.com/DavidBoja/exhaustive-grid-search).
-Please use the new baseline benchmark of this one. ⚠️⚠️⚠️
+Please use the new baseline instead of this one. ⚠️⚠️⚠️

 <br>